clivetong/Talks/WhatTheHeckIsAFunclet/README.md

 - The code for the exception path is appended to the end of the normal .NET code
 - (exception blocks are encoded as a table in the CLR)
 - this keeps it out of the cache for the hot path
-- but it isn't entered like a normal method
-- which has a standard prolog and epilog
+- it isn't entered like a normal method which has a standard prolog and epilog
 - it instead has a slightly different calling convention

 ---